 Folklore and history

 The round, plump, orange vegetable that we know as the pumpkin today is actually descended from a much smaller, hooked neck and rather non-descript gourd.
 Archaeological excavations in Mexico, Central and South America and the Eastern United States have revealed that the ancient peoples of the Americas only ate the seeds and didn’t bother with the flesh of the gourd - possibly due to the bitter taste.
-Later, as Native American tribes started to select and breed the pumpkin/gourd for a sweeter taste, they started to consume the flesh and even the flowers of the gourds.
+Later, as they started to select and breed the pumpkin/gourd for a sweeter taste, they started to consume the flesh and even the flowers of the gourds.
 Traditionally the flesh would be roasted into strips and then dried to be used as a winter food.
 Even the outer casing would be dried and used as water vessels and bowls.

 Hailing from South America, the pumpkin is a quintessential symbol of autumn.
 With an ancient history, pumpkin seeds were discovered by archaeologists in Mexican caves that date back to 7,000 BCE.
-They have long been celebrated by Native American tribes who treasured them as both food and medicine.
+They have long been celebrated by Indigenous Americans who treasured them as both food and medicine.
 Their primary medicinal use was as an intestinal parasite remedy – its effectiveness was so well observed that throughout the 19th century, pumpkin seeds were listed as an official treatment for parasites by the United States pharmacopeia.
 They were also used for kidney problems, urinary and gastric illnesses.

 Pumpkin Seeds can be eaten dried, roasted or whole.
 They make a healthy addition to baked goods such as bread or muffins.